JamieMoukatatzakis/Workbook_T1A1/README.md

 Although simplistic, the above example illustrates a simple control flow.

 ### Q9) Explain type coercion
 Type coercion is changing an objects type into another type.
 For example, changing a string into an interger or vice versa.
-In Ruby this is achieved using the methods of "to_s" and "to_i" as well as the lesser known methods "to_str" and "to_int".
+In Ruby this is achieved using the methods of "to_s" and "to_i".

+Each programming language has it's own rules for type coercion, but the most important aspect is whether it is implicit or explicit.

+Implicit coercion happens automatically and is often conducted by the compiler or interpreter.

+Explicit coercion is specifically defined within the program.
+It is done by the user and not the compiler or interpreter.

 #### References